 - Budget: If you lack the technical skills to manage a dedicated server by yourself, but need complete control that it provides, you can consider adding a techie to your team.
 On the other hand, if you’re working with a tight budget and willing to sacrifice server control, a shared hosting plan isn’t a bad idea.
 Moreover, it costs less than $8 per month.

 - Expected traffic: Most new businesses don’t expect a lot of traffic to hit their website immediately after launch.
 Only a few receive a disturbing amount of visitors in the first year.
 So, choosing a shared server may be the perfect option.
 Nonetheless, you can consider a VPS if you need higher server power, more storage space, and better control over your backend files.

-For new businesses, you don’t have to overthink your decision at this stage.
+You don’t have to overthink your decision for new businesses at this stage.
 You can simply go with a shared server and migrate to a more sophisticated option as your business grow.

 Choose a hosting service provider

 There are hundreds of hosting service providers on the internet but a few household names.
 These leading brands are reputable for serving certain types of businesses and websites.
 We have an elaborate review of some of the best hosting services.
 You can look at our review page for website hosts here.

 In my experience, I can recommend a few hosting service providers.